TooTallNate/node-bindings/README.md

 0.7.0, it is encouraged to statically precompile your native addons for your various supported platforms and architectures, rather than depend on your users to do that.
-This adds two new burdens on the developer that we now need to condider while writing our module:
+This adds two new burdens on the developer that we now need to consider while writing our module:

  1. You now have to compile the bindings yourself, before publishing the module.
  2. You now have to figure out which version of the bindings to load at runtime.